10 years and 100,000 volunteers: Improving Australian Stroke Care

 “If you suspect a stroke, don’t let COVID-19 stop you from going to hospital.
 If you or someone else experiences signs of stroke, call 000 immediately,” she said.

-AuSCR was established by a consortium of four groups; The Florey Institute of Neuroscience and Mental Health, The George Institute, The Stroke Foundation and Stroke Society of Australasia.
+AuSCR was established by a consortium of four groups; The Florey, The George Institute, The Stroke Foundation and Stroke Society of Australasia.